-Designing regenerative, inclusive, purpose-led and transformational tourism involves much more than designing front end tourism experiences and journeys.
-In this article, I explore the context and how it can play a vital, nurturing role in making the future of tourism a regenerative one.
+Designing regenerative, inclusive, purpose-led and transformational tourism involves much more than designing front-end tourism experiences and visitor journeys.
+In this article, we explore how the policy context needs to shift and why developing a nurturing policy environment can play a vital role in making the future of tourism a regenerative one.
 Or not.
-(Spoiler Alert: It won’t be easy!)
+The choices we make now will define the future.

-Since the 1980s we have consistently identified that reducing barriers to investment, opening markets, and the pursuit of growth are the key policy challenges that should be addressed.
 Yet it has taken just one Covid year to illustrate that this framing of the tourism policy challenge has been off course.
-We have spent decades and resources addressing the wrong policy challenge.
-Had we have framed our challenge as the need to build resilient, adaptable and sustainable places where tourism can co-exist with communities and nature, then, chances are, we might not be in this current situation.
+Vulnerable local communities and workers are illustrating that tourism has failed to deliver the trickle-down benefits it promised.
+Have we spent decades and massive resources addressing the wrong policy problem?
+Had we framed our challenge as the need to build resilient, adaptable and sustainable places where tourism can co-exist with communities and nature, then, chances are, we might not be in this current situation.

 The tourism policy challenge

-For governments currently dealing with the covid-induced tourism problem, the challenge of selecting the right policy supports is exacerbated by the multi-sector and multi-actor complexity.
-The Covid challenge combines and incorporates a number of longer-term sustainability and resilience challenges that tourism faces, including but not limited to the following issues:
+For governments currently dealing with the covid-induced tourism problem, the challenge of selecting the right policy supports is exacerbated by cross-cutting, multi-actor complexity.
+The Covid challenge illuminates a number of longer-term sustainability and resilience challenges that tourism is implicated within, including the following issues:

 Health and safety — ensuring Covid safe environments.